FanaticPythoner/MSOfficeFileConverter/README.md

 - Only work for Word.
 I am planning in implementing Excel and PowerPoint in the following days.

+# Installation

+- Download the repository

+- Install the requirements in the requirements.txt file (pip install -r requirements.txt)

+- Use the sample code below *Usage* in the *WordDocument* class below as an example.
+Enjoy.

 # WordDocument Class